Home/Resources/Early Learning/Mindfulness Is a Parent Superpower

 • Connect with nature.
 Take time for a walk outside, go dig in the garden, or just look at photos of nature.
 Pay close attention to the colors, textures, smells, and sounds.
 Explore and see if you can find something you have never noticed before, like the smell of the air after it rains, or the many different shades of green as you walk through the park.

-What makes these things mindful?
+What makes these things mindful parenting?
 We do them as part of our daily routine and pay attention to how we are feeling as we are doing them.
 We are truly present in the moment.
 Remembering to take time to do this for ourselves is usually the hardest part.
 To make practicing mindfulness easier to remember, try scheduling a few minutes for it at the same time every day, like every night before dinner, or be mindful as you do a daily activity, like while walking to the bus every morning.

 Downloads